detrading/binance-api-php/README.md

-# binance-api-php
+#phpBinanceAPI_Improved
 Binance API  Class and examples of how to use the API.

 #### added by DETRADING | Cancel all Orders for a symbol
 ```php